john-science/john-science.github.io/x/dice_heist.md

 * If, during a roll, the highest number is a tie, the highest rollers do a roll-off until someone wins.
 * Every time someone gets their first bag of IRL loot, the Dice Goblin will give two rewards:
     * One monetary reward:
-        * level <=4 PCs:  1d100 silver
+        * level <=4 PCs:  (PC Level + 1d100) silver
         * level 5-15 PCs: (PC Level + 1d100) gold
-        * level >= 16s:   1d100 platinum
+        * level >= 16s:   (PC Level + 1d100) platinum
     * One item reward:
         * Roll a D20, and give that item from the Dice Goblin Loot Table below.
         * If no one has won it yet, the last person to get an IRL loot bag shall win "DC's Hat".
         * If possible, re-roll instead of giving duplicates of items 14+.
-        * For items 17-20 on the list below, describe it as "the Dice Goblin takes off his X and places it on you".
+        * For items 17-20 on the list below, describe it as "the Dice Goblin takes off his X and gives it to you".
-        * Note that items 18 and 19 change based on the season.
+        * Items 18 and 19 below have Summer and Winter variations.
 * Some of the items below are made of a material, based on the level of the PC who recieves it:
     * <<MATERIAL>> = (PC level: <10 silver, 10-15 platinum, >15 mithril)